Haunted tales abound at The Marshall House in Savannah, Georgia

 The Windsor Hotel in Americus

 Floyd Lowery is another Windsor Hotel employee that loves the hotel so much he can’t leave.
 He served as a doorman and elevator man for 40 years and is apparently still quite helpful.
+Toast to his memory with a glass of wine or cocktail in Floyd's Pub, named for the genial spirit.

 The Partridge Inn in Augusta

 The Partridge Inn is a beautiful Southern mansion built in 1836 with a wide veranda perfect for outdoor weddings.
-The story goes that a beautiful young girl was preparing for such an event at the hotel when she received the news that her fiancé, who was mistaken for a solider wanted for treason, was shot on the way to the wedding.
-The heart-broken girl is said to wander the halls of the hotel in her wedding dress.
+The story goes that a beautiful young girl was preparing for such an event at the hotel when she received the news that her fiancé, who was mistaken for a soldier wanted for treason, was shot on the way to the wedding.
+The heartbroken girl is said to wander the halls of the hotel in her wedding dress.

 Jekyll Island Club Resort on Jekyll Island